mdunlap1/Budget-Analyzer/README.md

    and ExpenseHistoryAnalyzer classes in build.

    The ExpenseHistoryAnalyzer class takes the folowing parameters:
-   -label (a string giving the analyzer a name, used by the GUI) -target_total_limit (float representing a target total limit for expenses) -config_path (a string path to the directory containing the config.txt file) -intersect_account_dates (boolean, if True (default), the analyzer will only evaluate the intersection of the dates, if False the union)
+   - label (a string giving the analyzer a name, used by the GUI)
+   - target_total_limit (float representing a target total limit for expenses)
+   - config_path (a string path to the directory containing the config.txt file)
+   - intersect_account_dates (boolean, if True (default), the analyzer will only evaluate the intersection of the dates, if False the union)
-   -one or more AccountExpenseHistory objects as labeled keyword arguments
+   - one or more AccountExpenseHistory objects as labeled keyword arguments

 8. Put all the AccountExpenseHistory objects into a tuple called accounts.
 This will enable the error check for missing data (gaps).